aksh1t/iOS-POC-Projects/README.txt

 	•	CocoaPodsExample - Tutorial project for integrating various pods into the project.

-	•	SMSTest - POC for sending sms from within app.

 	•	PageControlExample - An example demonstrating UIScrollView with paging vertically.